amsoell/hubot-schedule/README.md

 # hubot-schedule

-Handles queries about upcoming scheduled events, looks them up in an iCalendar feed, and returns information to the user
+Handles queries about upcoming scheduled events, looks them up in an iCalendar feed, and returns information to the user Also automatically sends upcoming event reminders to the #general room

 See [`src/schedule.coffee`](src/schedule.coffee) for full documentation.